Roave/BackwardCompatibilityCheck/README.md

 # API Compare Tool

+**WARNING** THIS LIBRARY IS NOT YET READY, OR RELEASED YET; IT'S WORK IN PROGRESS ........

 A tool that can be used to compare two versions of a class API in PHP code.